prestonharberts/bib/Bible/ps9.md

 ###### 19
 > Rise up, LORD!
 > Don’t let men be defiant.
->  “ May the nations be judged in your presence.
+> “May the nations be judged in your presence.
 ###### 20
->  “ Terrify them, LORD.
+> “Terrify them, LORD.
->  “ Let the nations know they are mere mortals.
+> “Let the nations know they are mere mortals.
 (Selah)